Alfred Apps: Key player in leadership contests

-Following Martin's essentially coronation as leader and Prime Minister, Apps and Davey along with Dan Brock, a former aide to Manley and law partner of Apps, and Paul Lalonde, son of former Trudeau era minister Marc Lalonde, orchestrated the improbable entrance of Michael Ignatieff, a prominent Canadian academic and author with celebrity status who gained his fame during his close to three decades teaching and living in the United Kingdom and United States and was at the time head of the Carr Center for Human Rights Policy at the Harvard Kennedy School, into the Canadian political area.
-With tacit support of party president Mike Eizenga, Apps leveraged Ignatieff's appeal as a celebrity academic with international fame in inducing invitations for Ignatieff to speak at numerous liberal gatherings in 2004 and 2005, and secured him the prime keynote speaker spot at the party's 2005 convention.
-In the lead up of the 2006 election, the group led by Apps and Davey also maneuvered to secure Ignatieff the Liberal nomination for Etobicoke Lakeshore, a Toronto district held by former minister Jean Augustine who was sidelined by Martin in the post 2004 election cabinet shuffle, while Ignatieff was still teaching at Harvard.
-With a reputation of charisma earned from stints as a BBC broadcast journalist, Ignatieff proved to be a much easier sell than their previous candidate Manley, especially with the youth organizers not aligned with the Martin leadership team who were feeling untapped.
-Following the Liberals unexpected defeat in the 2006 election, they steered the rapid buildup of Ignatieff's leadership campaign while much of the party was still in shell shock, vaulting Ignatieff to frontrunner status in the 2006 leadership contest.
+Following Martin's coronation as leader and Prime Minister, Apps and Davey, along with Dan Brock (a former aide to Manley and law partner of Apps), and Paul Lalonde, son of former Trudeau era minister Marc Lalonde, persuaded Michael Ignatieff, a prominent Canadian academic and author, to run for Parliament in the 2006 election in Etobicoke Lakeshore, to replace Jean Augustine, Canada's first Black Canadian woman to serve as a federal Minister of the Crown and Member of Parliament, who had decided to resign her seat after being sidelined by Martin in the post 2004 election cabinet shuffle.
+Apps and Augustine were close as he had recruited her to run in the 1993 election when he was Election Readiness Chair for the City of Toronto.
+Ignatieff was an academic celebrity who gained his fame over three decades teaching and living in the United Kingdom and United States.
+At the time, he was head of the Carr Center for Human Rights Policy at the Harvard Kennedy School.
+With tacit support of party president Mike Eizenga, who had been his undergraduate philosophy student colleague at Huron University College, Apps leveraged Ignatieff's appeal as a celebrity academic with international fame in inducing invitations for Ignatieff to speak at numerous liberal gatherings in 2004 and 2005, and secured him the prime keynote speaker spot at the party's 2005 convention.
+With the support of Apps and his team, Ignatieff secured the party's Etobicoke Lakeshore nomination and went on to win the seat in the 2006 election.

+However, in the wake of the Liberal defeat in the 2006 election and Prime Minister Martin's sudden and unexpected resignation, everything changed.
+All of the sudden, Apps and his team were prematurely confronted by pressure from prominent Liberals (including former Ontario Premier David Peterson, former Ontario campaign chair for the party Senator David Smith and a majority of federal Liberal caucus members, to persuade Ignatieff to pursue the party leadership.
+With a reputation of charisma earned from stints as a BBC broadcast journalist, Ignatieff proved to be a much easier sell than their previous candidate, Manley, especially with the youth organizers not aligned with the Martin leadership team who were feeling untapped.
+Apps and his team steered the rapid buildup of Ignatieff's leadership campaign while much of the party was still in shell shock as a result of the election defeat, vaulting Ignatieff to frontrunner status in the 2006 leadership contest.